Today we are setting sail for the hypnotic Ibis Trilogy of Amitav Ghosh, with Sea of Poppies, River of Smoke and Flood of Fire.

 To her father who had taught her what she knew of botany, the love of Nature had been a kind of religion, a form of spiritual striving: he had believed that in trying to comprehend the inner vitality of each species, human beings could transcend the mundane world and its artificial divisions.
 If botany was the Scripture of this religion, then horticulture was its form of worship: tending a garden was, for Pierre Lambert, no mere matter of planting seeds and pruning branches–it was a spiritual discipline, a means of communicating with forms of life that were necessarily mute and could be understood only through a careful study of their own modes of expression–the languages of efflorescence, growth and decay: only thus, he taught Paulette, could human beings apprehend the vital energies that constitute the Spirit of the Earth.

-- An indian view of Indian history : A story both authentic and exotic for an European reader, with so many indian and chinese words and expressions, in their various dialects, that create a truly immersive storyframe
+- An Indian view of Indian history : A story both authentic and exotic for a European reader, with so many indian and chinese words and expressions, in their various dialects, that create a truly immersive storyframe

 - The richness of the descriptions : throughout the trilogy, the narrative is strongly supported by detailed descriptions of scenery, of historic context and even of the character’s feelings.
 This might sometimes burden the reader with too many details and disrupt the rhythm of the story, however, I find that Amitav Gosh has mastered the balance of descriptive and narrative passages, and offers us a very large pannel of images to construct our own story.